matey-99/Delayed/README.md

 <img align="center" src="Images/logo.png">

-Puzzle-platformer 3D game with first person perspective.
+Puzzle-platformer 3D game with first-person perspective.

-In Delayed, you will play as a astronaut followed by his ghost from the past.
-The ghost will repeat all of your moves with delay of a few seconds.
-With its help, you will traverse the planet of levitating islands and collect missing parts of your broken spaceship.
+In Delayed, you will play as a shipwrecked astronaut who is followed by his double from the past.
+With his help, you will traverse the planet of levitating islands, discover the truth about the time anomaly occurring there and retrieve missing parts of your broken spaceship.
+Learn about the history written on the obelisks, which hold a mysterious power capable of manipulating the anomaly.

-1. Cooparate with your own self from the past to solve puzzles.
+1. Cooperate with your own self from the past to solve puzzles.
 2. Collect missing parts of your broken spaceship.
 3. Upgrade your space suit to get new abilities.
 4. Be aware of the mysterious obelisks, that have an impact on your ghost.